stuffedwombat/stuffedwombat.github.io/threeways.md

 ## stealing

 Stealing is pretty cool.
 You just copy someone elses design.

-Compared to the other ways of designing games, stealing is relatively comfortable:
+Compared to the other ways of designing games, stealing is relatively comfortable.
 Thieves know exactly where they want to go.

 They start with something that already exists and then work their way towards it.